 Whether you opt for square or open stance, body direction and posture are essential.
 You need to make sure that your body is straight and strong before you release the arrow.
 This means that your hips are in line with your shoulders, that you’re not leaning back or forward, and that your entire core is engaged.

-It also needs to be in correct direction according to the target.
-For example, if you’re right handed, that means your left shoulder will be closer to the target, and vice versa.
+It also needs to be incorrect direction according to the target.
+For example, if you’re right-handed, that means your left shoulder will be closer to the target, and vice versa.
 There’s a simple test you can do when choosing the perfect body direction, which is drawing your bow once you’re in the correct posture, you close your eyes, and rotate slightly from your core from left to right a couple of times.
-After that you return to what you feel is your center, check where the target is, and re-align if necessary.
+After that you return to what you feel is your centre, check where the target is, and re-align if necessary.